 There is always a hierarchy or methodology followed to complete a certain task.
 When we define a system for controlling a process, we essentially create standard guidelines to follow or certain steps to endure that the execution has taken place to produce a quality product.

 Since the tagline of digiQC is “focus on quality,” it certainly has adopted a methodology for quality control.
-First, we will discuss why quality is important.
+First, we will discuss why quality and all of quality management are important.

 Delivering quality is important for customer satisfaction and maintaining a reputation.
 The effectiveness of quality control depends on various factors such as quality process, actual quality control, and its analysis.
 Quality control processes and strategies are established to identify any deviation in quality as per specification, and improvements are made based on the available history quality data.

 Since quality is of utmost essential and is the very fabric of the organization, we must first understand the types of quality control systems prevalent in the construction industry.